 Every morning I awake in pain and sorrow.
 Why, you ask?

 I had three daughters, the youngest of whom was so beautiful that the whole world looked on her as a wonder.
-She had a heart as pure as white snow, skin as rosy as an apple-blossom, and hair as radiant as sun-beams.
-When she cried, not tears fell from her eyes, but pearls and jewels.
+She had a heart as pure as white snow, skin as rosy as an apple-blossom, and hair as radiant as sunbeams.
+When she cried, pearls and jewels fell from her eyes!

 Then the king spoke.
 “My daughters, I do not know when my last day may arrive, but today I will decide what each of you shall receive at my death.
 Now I know you all love me, but the one of you who loves me best, shall fare the best.

 Each of my daughters said she loved him best, but he was not satisfied with that.
 He wanted them to elaborate.
 “Can you not express to me how much you love me, so that I may see what you mean?”